Taking Courses Not Required for Your Current DMACC Program

 Once a student has completed a degree/diploma/certificate, they will not be eligible for financial aid unless they are pursuing a new program at DMACC.
 If they are pursuing a new program and the coursework they are enrolled in applies to the new program at DMACC, they may still be financial aid eligible.

-The DMACC Financial Aid Department will notify financial aid students if there are any courses not applicable towards there program which results in a change of their financial aid eligibility.
-The DMACC Financial Aid Office will not be identifying the specific courses and students should meet with their Academic Advisors to review their program and current courses.
+The DMACC Financial Aid Department or Academic Advisor may notify financial aid students if there are any courses not applicable towards their program which results in a change of their financial aid eligibility.
+Students should meet with their Academic Advisors to review their program and current courses.
+Additionally, students may use Degree Works at any time to review their courses and how they apply to their current DMACC program of study.

 Financial aid is based on a student’s current DMACC program.
 If coursework does not directly apply towards a student’s current DMACC program, financial aid will not be available for that coursework.